urbantrout/docs/en/upgrade.md

 1. Follow steps 1 and 2 from the [Installation Instructions](installation.md).
 (Note that you should create your Craft 3 project in a new location; not in the same place as your Craft 2 project).

 2. Configure your `.env` file with your database connection settings.
-You can either edit the file manually, or run the `./craft setup` command from your new root project directory in your terminal.
+You can either edit the file manually, or run the `./craft setup` command from your new root project directory in your terminal. **Note**: If you are using mysql, add `craft` to DB_TABLE_PREFIX in your `.env` or Craft 3 will not detect your old install.

 3. Copy any settings from your old `craft/config/general.php` file into your new project’s `config/general.php` file.